hunterirving/phoneHome/README.md

 The obvious-but-hard-to-swallow cure for Smartphone Addiction is, obviously, ditching your smartphone.

-But, unless you're a hippie or a cave hermit, you'll probably still want to carry _something_ around in your pocket for talking to people... just maybe something with a few less distracting features...
-Something so uninteresting that you won't get addicted to it...
-Something like
+But, unless you're a hippie or a cave hermit, you'll probably still want to carry _something_ around in your pocket for talking to people... just maybe something with a few less distracting features... something so uninteresting that you won't get addicted to it... something like

 ___A dumb phone.___